 Strong Playful Families Successful Children

-UBG will facilitate an empirical research project into the bonding effects of children and families playing together.
-The project will work with Hackney schools and community groups to cultivate community cohesion and address student attainment gaps and inter-generational tensions.
+UBG will deliver an innovative project into the bonding effects of children and families playing together.
+The project will work with Hackney schools and Libraries to cultivate community cohesion and address student attainment gaps and inter-generational tensions.

 Charity information: Universal Board Games

 25% of Hackneys population is under 20 years old and they are more diverse than the older 75%.
 Hackney Schools students come from diverse ethnic and economic backgrounds causing huge differences in attainment and aspiration.
-As a result many young people get disaffected with their education and their families are unable to help due to inter-generational ans cultural gaps.
+As a result many young people get disaffected with their education and their families are unable to help due to inter-generational and cultural gaps.
+Hackney young people are also surrounded by knife crime, bullying and social exclusion issues.

-By facilitating inter generational game playing workshops in safe and neutral environments UBG will target families in need of communication support and use playing games which celebrate their culture to break down barriers between parents and young people and start to build positive communication pathways.
-It has been proven that the poorest families benefit form extra curicular activities which will broaden their expectations and raise their aspirations.
+By facilitating inter generational game playing workshops in safe and neutral environments UBG will target families in need of communication support and use playing games designed by local young people which celebrate their culture to break down barriers between parents and young people and start to build positive communication pathways.
+It has been proven that the poorest families benefit form extra curricular activities which will broaden their expectations and raise their aspirations

 Activities» Run ten workshop per term over 3 terms in neutral safe spaces, libraries and museums.